Large deviation analysis for quantum security via smoothing of Renyi entropy of order 2: Secret key generation with error correction

-\Label{s5-5-2} Next, we evaluate leaked information with randomized $\epsilon_1$-almost universal$_2$ code.
+\Label{s5-5-2} Next, we evaluate leaked information when the error correcting code $C_1$ is chosen from an $\varepsilon_1$-almost universal$_2$ code ensemble.
 In this case, the evaluation for the average of the modified mutual information criterion can be improved to the following way.